 How to Become One: Most cartographers and photogrammetrists need a bachelor’s degree in cartography, geography, geomatics, or surveying.

-Job Outlook: Employment of cartographers and photogrammetrists is projected to grow 15 percent over the next ten years, much faster than the average for all occupations.
+Job Outlook: Employment of cartographers and photogrammetrists is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
 Job prospects are likely to be excellent due to the increasing use of maps in government planning.

 Related Careers: Explore occupations that share similar duties, skills, interests, education, or training with the occupation covered in the profile.